MAINTENANCE LAW IN INDIA: PROCEDURE FOR MAINTENANCE

 - FORM 16/COST TO COMPANY(CTC)

-- Bank accounts statement of three years(All bank accounts)
+- Bank accounts statement of three years(All bank accounts

 We at Divorce Lawyers have been successfully prosecuting as well defending a claim for maintenance.
-We believe that determination of maintenance decides the course of the litigation as well as it pace and longevity.
+We believe that the determination of maintenance decides the course of the litigation as well as its pace and longevity.
 Therefore, being top maintenance lawyers, we have polished nuances to deal with complex issues of determination of maintenance.
 The art of practical advocacy as top maintenance lawyers are being practiced and implemented every day in and out.
-This results in our huge success in the matrimonial law.
+This results in our huge success in matrimonial law.